MatthewAndreTaylor/Generative-SVG/README.md

 We use two of the datasets which were used for this task in the past, however we attempt to use a different tensor representation.

 We see improvements we could make to how previous stratergies represent the sketch data.
-Such as quantizing point coordinates ahead of time, experimenting with a Vector Quantized Variational Autoencoder (VQ-VAE) to encode the strokes in each drawing.
+Such as quantizing point coordinates ahead of time.

 ## Dataset Access